Jessica-Thomas/treats-by-jay/README.md

 JavaScript (in a separate file):
 -Image carousel on index page
--Alert upon clicking submit on contact page
+-Email/phone format validation on contact page

 -Media queries
 -Responsive to different screen sizes
--CSS grid on menu page and index
+-CSS grid on menu page

 -Commented out/organizational lines in CSS
 -At least 3 CSS selectors